 What options do I have for housing?

-Students have the option of the following types of housing: single rooms, double rooms, triple rooms, program and Wooster Volunteer Network houses, suites in the Schoolhouse, Luce World Language and Culture suites, Senior Specialized, First Generation Housing Community, Admissions Hosts, All Gender Housing, and Greek Housing.
+Students have the option of the following types of housing: single rooms, double rooms, triple rooms, houses, suites in the Schoolhouse, Luce World Language and Culture suites, Senior Specialized, First Generation Housing Community, Admissions Hosts, All Gender Housing, and Greek Housing.
 There is a separate housing application for most housing options.

-If you want to participate in General Housing Selection (double and triple rooms with no theme affiliation) then you only need to fill out the Housing and Dining Agreement and pair with a roommate (if applicable) before General Housing Selection in April.
+If you want to participate in General Housing Selection (double and triple rooms with no theme affiliation) then you only need to fill out the Housing and Dining Agreement and pair with a roommate (if applicable) before General Housing Selection in March.
 There will not be single rooms available in General Housing Selection.
-If you want a single room, then you need to apply for a single room by the deadline and participate in Single Room Selection.
+If you want a single room, then you need to request the single room in your Housing and Dining Agreement by the deadline and participate in Single Room Selection.

 What is the difference between all gender community and gender inclusive housing?

 The mission of All-Gender Housing is to provide a safe and supportive community for people of all genders, including transgender, cisgender, and non-binary students.
 This program is dedicated to comfort, camaraderie, security, education, and empowerment.
 Anyone who is more comfortable living in an all-gender space is welcome and will be treated with respect to their person hood, identity, and privacy.
 The space is queer-friendly, but not queer-exclusive.

 Gender Inclusive Housing is available in all upper-class Residence Halls, Miller Manor, and Westminster Cottage.
 Students do not need to apply for this housing option.

 How do I get into a single room?

 Students can express interest in a single room by requesting the space on their Housing and Dining Agreement.
 Students are placed in housing selection number order and students will be invited to the selection process based upon the available number of rooms.